 Suggestions and Complaints

 If you feel this has happened to you, please contact the Practice Manager in writing with details (feedback/complaint forms are available online and in the waiting area).
-We endeavour to offer the best service we can and will attempt to rectify any issues you make us of.
+We endeavour to offer the best service we can and will attempt to rectify any issues you raise with the surgery.

 Complaints